binduprabhu/sql-cheat-sheet/README.md

-# sql-cheat-sheet
-📌 Practical SQL Cheat Sheet with real-world queries from basics to advanced scenarios.
-Great for data analysis and interview prep.
+# 📌 SQL Cheat Sheet - Practical SQL for Data Analysts

+This repository is a collection of practical SQL examples covering **essential to intermediate SQL topics** used in real data analysis work and interview preparation.

+---

+## 📂 Folder Structure